hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

 Then, we need to create an experiment for our machine learning project.
 An experiment is a logical container for a group of related runs.
 A run is a single execution of a machine learning script or pipeline.

 We'll import the Experiment class from the `azureml.core` module.
-This class provides methods and properties to create and manage experiments in Azure ML.
+This class provides methods and properties to create and manage experiments in AzureML.
 And then we'll import the `mlflow` module.
 MLflow provides APIs and tools to log metrics, parameters, artifacts, and models from your runs.

 ```python